 7b.10 Please open a browser and go to https://management_eip/ to log into the Gaia Portal.
 You should be prompted with a screen like the one below.
 Just enter the user name as admin and the password you have just configured on the previous step.

 7b.11 Go to Network Management > Network Interfaces.
 You should simply double-check whether all interfaces are active and with a valid IP address;

-7b.19 Great.
-You are now good to repeat this process to add more instances to talk to the active gateway and also to the backup gateway.
-The difference regarding the backup gateway attachment is that the subnets will likely be in a different AZ
+7b.18 You are now good to repeat this process to attach another CloudGuard instance to the backup Aviatrix gateway.
+The difference regarding the backup gateway attachment is that the subnets should be in a different AZ

 7b.19 For more information on the Firewall network solution, please refer to this link.